 Style in The Catcher in the Rye

 Salinger’s choice to make Holden the storyteller of this frame narrative as well as the main character means that the reader is exposed on multiple levels to his style of talking.
-He uses words such like “phony” and “corny” quite often, expressing his honest opinion about the way adults act with one another and children.
+He uses words such as “phony” and “corny” quite often, expressing his honest opinion about the way adults act with one another and children.
 He hates the masks that people wear, even though he wears his own, and tries to call people out for it.

 Controversial Writing Style Choices